This is such an exciting time, and your new addition to the family will be super excited too!

 Once you know, give the worming information to your vet, and they can then give you a safe and effective worming product to use.

 Fleas are pretty horrible things, and you often don't notice a flea infestation until it is really bad.
-They bite your kitten, and you, (with sore and irritating bites) and they can spread worms.
+They bite your pet, and you, (with sore and irritating bites) and they can spread worms.

 Fortunately, infestations are easy to prevent with a monthly flea treatment.